potatoguy0910/DiscordAIchatbot/README.md

 # DiscordAIchatbot
 A simple, friendly Discord AI chatbot

-To use this Discord chatbot, follow these steps:
+Make sure to first install all the required libraries To use this Discord chatbot, follow these steps:
 Create a Discord bot on the discord developer portal, Give it all the necessary permissions, copy the bot token create a file named ".env" and paste the following in it: "DISCORD_BOT_TOKEN=YOUR_DISCORD_BOT_TOKEN"